 You have to be specific and ask for it “still” or “without gas” here, or else they’ll probably just bring you sparkling water.

 Even though Germans love their sparkling water, kombucha hasn’t yet seemed to catch on.
-I only found one brand of kombucha commonly sold in stores, and there were 3 varieties to choose from.
+I only found one brand of kombucha commonly sold in stores, and there were 3 varieties to choose from (and they weren’t really that good…).
 This was quite a disappointment to me as a kombucha lover, and I’m counting down the days until I can return to Whole Foods and buy a whole bag of GT’s.

 HOW EXPENSIVE WATER ISAnd going off that, water is so expensive when you go out to eat!
 It’s ridiculous.
 I combat that by bringing my reusable water bottle with me EVERYWHERE.
 Beer is often cheaper (although there is a law where there has to be at least one drink on the menu that’s cheaper, be it juice or water), so many people just get that instead.